 - A happy wallet.
 Coldbrew is usually one of the most expensive beverages if bought from your local coffee shops.
 You can finally invest your money in premium quality coffee beans to brew as much coffee as you want at home, without wasting your money every day.

 How to Clean a French Press

 Cleaning your French press is easy, and you will only need some dish soap, water, and a spatula.
-Keeping the carafe clean is essential to ensure that your coffee is always delicious and to get rid of any grounds’ residual, which may cause mold or lead to unpleasant smells.
+Keeping the carafe clean is essential to ensure that your coffee is always delicious and to get rid of any residual grounds, which may cause mold or lead to unpleasant smells.

 Before you start cleaning your press, you must ensure that it is cool.
 With the help of a spatula or your hands, you can start digging out any coffee grounds.
-You should never use metal spoons for this operation, as you may scratch the glass.
-Coffee grounds must always be dumped in the garbage or compost, and never in the sink.
+It would be best never to use metal spoons for this operation, as you may scratch the glass.
+Coffee grounds must always be dumped in the garbage or compost and never in the sink.
 If you want, you can use them to fertilize your home plants.

 Once your French press is free from any coffee residual, you are ready to wash it with dish soap and some water.
 You can use a soft sponge or bottle brush to make your life easier.